Strathdale

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Strathdale has 25 active public transport stops, all of which are bus stops.
-These stops are served by five different routes that together facilitate 743 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average being located 244 meters from the nearest stop.
+Strathdale has 25 active public transport stops.
+These are served by five routes offering 743 weekly passenger trips in total.
+The area's transport accessibility is rated good, with residents typically living 244 meters from the nearest stop.
+Most residents commute outward daily.
+Cars remain the dominant travel mode at 94%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport